QQTeam1/QQ/README.md

-# GameName - 2D C# Game in Unity
+# QQ - 2D C# Game in Unity

-Welcome to GameName, an exciting 2D game developed in C# within the Unity game engine.
+Welcome to QQ, an exciting 2D game developed in C# within the Unity game engine.
 Immerse yourself in the world of adventure and challenges with our captivating game.

 ## Features